 We turn spare change into Positive Change for local non-profits.

 The Positive Change program is for organizations seeking direct financial support.
-Positive Change recipients for 2025 will be selected by our owners in the 2024 Annual Election.
-If you or your organization would like to be notified when the 2026 application is available this fall, please contact us.
+Positive Change recipients for 2025 were selected by our owners in the 2024 Annual Election, and the application period for the 2026 program concluded on January 31st.
+If your organization would like to be notified when the 2027 application is made available in autumn of 2025, please let us know.

 If you are seeking a food or gift card donation, please complete our Donation Request Form.